Safety Harness to use with a Service Dog, Autism Dog

 - order multiple leads of different lengths

-Safety Harness to use with an Autism Dog Costs ($Cdn = $USD)
+Safety Harness to use with an Autism Service Dog Costs

-The Safety Harness to use with a Serivce Dog is difficult to make and my pricing reflects this.
+The Safety Harness to use with a Serivce Dog is difficult to make and the pricing reflects this.

 The Mom pictured here is out shopping with her husband (who took the picture) and their twin 6 year old boys.
-She had ordered 2 Child-to-Adult Harnesses to use with their boys while they waited to receive their autism service dog.
-She thought the Safety Harnesses might work with the service dog but if they didn't, she would order my other design.
+She had ordered 2 Special Needs Safety Harnesses to use with their boys while they waited to receive their autism service dog.
+She thought the Safety Harnesses might work with the service dog but if they didn't, she would order the other design.

-Many months later the boys received their autism dog.
+Many months later the boys received their autism service dog.
 And their Mom was right.
-My Child-to-Adult Harness, worn backward so the O-ring is in the front, allows the boys to be safely attached to their new companion and the entire family can be out together.
+The Special Needs Safety Harness, worn backward so the O-ring is in the front, allowed the boys to be safely attached to their new companion and the entire family can be out together.

-Description and Features of the Safety Harness to use with an Autism Dog
+Description and Features of the Safety Harness to use with an Autism Service Dog

 This harness is a 2 chest strap design with an O-ring at the back and an O-ring at the front.
-The lead for the parent is sewn to the back O-ring, the lead out to the dog is sewn to the front O-ring.
+The lead for the parent attaches to the O-ring at the back with a standard heavy-duty snap hook.
+The lead to the dog attaches to the O-ring at the front in a slip knot style.
+This allows you *but not your child* to remove the front lead so you can use the harness without the dog.

 - the harness has 2 chest straps that circle the torso.
 The top chest strap sits under the armpits, the bottom chest strap sits approximately 3 inches lower down.